-Checkpoint skills are now available for 8th grade math, Algebra 1, and Geometry, covering Common Core and most state standards.
-They’re easy to find, too.
-Each one is labeled with “Checkpoint” in the name and has a blue flag icon.
+Checkpoints are available for 8th grade math, Algebra 1, and Geometry, covering Common Core and most state standards.
+They’re easy to find, too!
+Head to the grade-level landing pages (8th grade math, Algebra 1, and Geometry) and look for “Checkpoint” in the skill’s name and the blue flag next to it.

-You can incorporate checkpoint skills into your instruction in a variety of ways.
-Assign them at the end of a unit or in the spring ahead of state exams.
-Have your students answer at least 6-10 questions in a checkpoint skill to get started.
-This gives IXL enough data to provide meaningful insights on a student’s readiness for the standard/s covered by that skill.
+Have your students answer at least 6-10 questions in a Checkpoint to get started.
+This gives IXL enough data to provide meaningful insights on a student’s understanding of the concepts and standard/s covered by that skill.

 After answering 6-10 questions, students can aim to reach proficiency (a SmartScore of 80) if they feel ready, or pause and work on their recommended foundational skills.